Wolfever/PortfolioOptimization/README.md

   }
   ```

-1. I created a variable to store the current scroll top value, so the javascript doesn't have to stop each time and read the layout and change it.
+1. I created a variable to store the current scroll top value, so the javascript doesn't have to stop each time and read the layout and then change it.
 1. I changed style.left to style.transform.
-Transform doesn't require the screen to paint again, which means less time.
+Using transform means no more painting, which means less time.
 1. I recalculated how each img.mover needs to translate on the X axis by substracting the initial left value using the current left value.
 1. I created a layer for each img.mover so that when it moves, the whole page doesn't have to be repainted.